Airbnb Competitors & Alternatives 2020

-I’m actually big fan of Airbnb, and have had nothing but great experiences with them!
-But as their popularity has exploded in the past couple of years, the best rentals are often booked up, spurring me to explore Airbnb’s competitors.
+In addition, as Airbnb’s popularity has exploded in the past couple of years, the best rentals are often booked up..
 Turns out there’s quite a few alternatives to Airbnb, from luxury vacation rental sites, to budget friendly options like housesitting.
 Stay away from the scammy rental sites out there, and book your next vacation with one of these:

-Homeaway and VRBO are sister websites, and very similar, but you may find slightly different rental listings on each.
-They’re both similar to Flipkey, with a nice selection of rentals around the world, and some surprisingly reasonable prices (less than $200 a night for an apartment in Paris? yes please!).
+Longstanding vacation rental website VRBO recently absorbed sister site Homeaway, so their already large selection is even better.
+They’re similar to Flipkey, with a nice selection of rentals around the world, and some surprisingly reasonable prices (less than $200 a night for an apartment in Paris? yes please!).
 If you’re a fan of renting private homes and apartments on Airbnb, you should definitely consider this Airbnb competitor.

 So you’re probably familiar with Booking.com as a hotel booking site, but did you know they offer vacation rentals as well?
 If you’re on the fence, you can choose to see results for both in your search, making it easier to find the best deal.
 A quick search for last minute Tokyo stays showed some sky high hotel prices, but a number of reasonably priced apartments still available.
 The variety and ability to compare with hotels makes Booking.com one of my go-to Airbnb competitors.